Tensions Mount In Venezuela Ahead Of Maduro Swearing-in - UrduPoint

 The White House said Biden and Gonzalez Urrutia agreed that his "campaign victory should be honored through a peaceful transfer back to democratic rule."

-There was also a warning from Washington that Biden would be "closely" following the regime's response to protests planned on Thursday, the eve of Maduro's investiture.
+There was also a warning from Washington that Biden would be "closely" following Venezuelan authorities' response to protests planned on Thursday, the eve of Maduro's investiture.

 "Venezuelans should be allowed to express their political opinions peacefully without fear of reprisal from the military and police," the White House said.